DataBranner/compile_diary/README.md

 python compile_latex_diary.py
 ```

 The filename `diary_composite.tex` is used, and prior versions are overwritten.
-The file must be compiled twice in order to produce a table of contents.

 ### Compilation of individual sections alone